Fuzss/forgeconfigapiport/README.md

 Just as with Forge itself, in-game configuration is not available in Forge Config Api Port by default.
 Instead, users will have to rely on third-party mods to offer that capability.

 Forge Config Api Port includes default support for and recommends the [Configured (Fabric)](https://www.curseforge.com/minecraft/mc-mods/configured-fabric) mod, which already is the most popular way of handling in-game configs on Forge.
-To use the configs in-game [Mod Menu](https://github.com/TerraformersMC/ModMenu) needs to be installed, too.
+To use the configs provided by Configured in-game [Mod Menu](https://github.com/TerraformersMC/ModMenu) needs to be installed, too.

-Adding Configured and Mod Menu to your development environment is not a requirement, but highly recommended.
+Adding Configured and Mod Menu to your workspace is not a requirement, but highly recommended.
 ```groovy
 repositories {
     maven {